Pío Valenzuela: The revolutionary life

-Valenzuela was tasked to discuss the matter with Rizal and he left for Dapitan on June 15, 1896.
+Valenzuela was tasked to discuss the matter with Rizal, and he left for Dapitan on June 15, 1896.
 However, Rizal told him that the revolution should not be started until sufficient arms had been secured and the support of the wealthy Filipinos had been won over.

-When the Katipunan was discovered, he fled to Balintawak on August 20, 1896, but he later availed of an amnesty that the Spanish colonial government offered and he surrendered on September 1, 1896.
+When the Katipunan was discovered, he fled to Balintawak on August 20, 1896, but he later availed of an amnesty that the Spanish colonial government offered, and he surrendered on September 1, 1896.

 He was deported to Spain where he was tried and imprisoned in Madrid.
 He was later transferred to Málaga, Barcelona and then to a Spanish outpost in Africa.
 He was incarcerated for about two years.

 Under the Americans

 He returned to the Philippines in April 1899.
 In Manila, he was denounced to the American Military authorities as a radical propagandist and once more imprisoned up to September of the same year.

 To suppress aggressive leadership upon his release, he was made municipal president of Polo.
 From 1902 to 1919, he served as president of the military division of his district.
+In 1917, he became a District Health Officer.
 From 1919 to 1925, he served the people of Bulacan for two terms as provincial executive.
 As governor, he was uncompromising against graft and corruption in the government.

 After he retired from politics, he wrote his memoirs on the revolutionary days.
 He also practiced his medical profession, but only for philanthropic purposes.
 He was married to Marciana Castro by whom he had seven children.
 Early in the morning of April 6, 1956, he died in his hometown, and was buried at the local cemetery.